 - The comparison may be over the top, but the situations of the Kurds and the Sudeten Germans were not that different.
 Kurds were present, in substantial numbers, in high-ranking positions in both the Iraqi Army and the Baath Party, even as their compatriots were fighting a guerrilla war against the Iraqi government.
 Germans in Sudetenland did enjoy rights under the Czechoslovak Constitution at the time, but they had a good reason to believe that their situation was still precarious under Czechoslovak rule.

 - A more appropriate example of this trope in the context of Sudeten Germans would be the ethnic German Social Democrats in Sudetenland.
 They were the only major group among the Sudeten Germans that sought to live peacefully in the Czechozlovak state and opposed the Nazi takeover, for which they were persecuted by the Nazis after the Munich Crisis.
 But they were still Germans to the Czechoslovaks and were deported along with all other Sudeten Germans after World War II.

-- All weapons used by the Nazis are hated by most people, even though the SOE actually used silenced Luger P08s, and the gun was also a popular war trophy for American soldiers.
-Not to mention captured MP-40/Schmeisser submachine guns were used by resistance groups and even British forces post-Dunkirk when they could get their hands on them.
+- All weapons used by the Nazis are hated by most people, even though the SOE actually used silenced Luger P08s, and the gun was also a popular war trophy for American soldiers (otherwise known for practically worshipping the M1911) due to its extremely good looks.
+Not to mention captured MP 40 submachine guns were used by resistance groups and even some British forces when they could get their hands on them after the adoption of the Sten, which was lighter and faster, but lacked reliability.

-- British soldiers quite often set aside their slow, limited-fire, low-capacity Bren light machine guns when they could get their hands on captured German MG 34 and MG 42 weapons, which sprayed a vastly heavier firepower through continuous belts which could be as long as you liked.
-The Bren was liked, but compared to the German equivalent, its 30-round magazine was negligible.
+- British soldiers quite often set aside their Bren light machine guns when they could get their hands on captured German MG42 medium machine guns, which sprayed a vastly heavier firepower through continuous belts which could be as long as you liked or portable drum magazines that held at least 50 rounds.
+The Bren was liked and an extremely reliable weapon, but compared to the MG42, its 30-round magazine was negligible, it was much slower and its high accuracy actually hindered its use for suppressing fire.
+In contrast, the MG42 was terrifyingly fast and could send whole platoons running for cover.